adamrmoss/edu-basic/docs/edu-basic-language.md

 ### Comparison Operations

-Standard comparison operators are available for all data types:
+Standard comparison operators are available for all data types, including arrays:

 | Operator | Description           | Returns TRUE (-1) when...                  |
 |----------|-----------------------|--------------------------------------------|